Volume II, Issue III

 Permission is granted for reprinting and distribution of this newsletter for non-commercial use only.

 Please include the following citation on all copies:

 Clayton, Heather.
-“Creativity and the Common Core.”
+“Cultivating Creativity.”
 Making the Standards Come Alive!
 Volume II, Issue III, 2013.
 Available at www.justaskpublications.com.
 Reproduced with permission of Just ASK Publications & Professional Development (Just ASK). ©2013 by Just ASK.
 All rights reserved.